 Nature preserves and trail systems in urban areas are literally a breath of fresh air.
-The more than 190 miles of trails in the Ridge to Rivers trail system in the foothills just north of Boise are a perfect example.
+The more than 190 miles of trails in the Ridge to Rivers trail system in the Boise foothills just north of the city are a perfect example.
 With a short drive or bike ride from town, it’s easy to get a nature fix in a native sagebrush steppe ecosystem.

 The trails on the Ridge to Rivers trail system range from short family-friendly walks to strenuous treks.
 And spring is an ideal time to hit one of the trails; wildflowers pop up among the sagebrush and paint the hillsides in shades of pink, yellow and blue.